 As for which type of white chocolate to use, I'm not sure using the most expensive brand is the best idea since the white chocolate gets infused with peppermint flavor from the crushed candy, but it's always fun to experiment.
 Some brands have a more yellowish hue than others.
 The photograph gives this one a yellowish cast, but in real life it's a nice shade of off white.
 I used Baker's white chocolate with a little bit of Nestle thrown in, but for my next batch I might try Ghirardelli or Lindt to see if it makes a difference.
 Update: We have been using Ghirardelli and it tastes great!

 Update: I simplified the directions a bit.
 The amount of white chocolate is variable, but 12 oz works (3 standard bars).
 Feel free to use more or less as needed.
-If using the double boiler you can melt the white chocolate all at once, but if using the microwave you might want to melt half at a time.
+If using the double boiler you can melt the white chocolate all at once, but if using the microwave you should melt half at a time.
 Also, we recently switched states and our grocery stores do not carry the Atkins candy bits.
 Crushed Starlight Mints can be used as a replacement, but they are a bit stickier.
-I’ve also tested with Ghirardelli white and dark chocolate (as opposed to chips) and the bark is even better!
+Soft peppermints would be better.
+Another great alternative for the peppermints is something we found at Target called Andes Peppermint Crunch Thins.
+They are crunchier than the usual Andes candies and pink and white in color.

 - 12 ounces white chocolate chopped, plus extra if desired**

 - 7 ounces dark or semisweet chocolate chopped

 - 6 tablespoons heavy cream